thiagocamposviana/TuteiBaseBundle/NOTES.md

 - To check twig templates:
 php ezpublish/console twig:lint @TuteiBaseBundle

-- Couldn't find a way to configure eZ publish to use twig translations when accessing a certain siteaccess that uses another language.

 - When using search, results do not contain the location id of the matched location, looks like it returns only the main location id.
 It should be a problem if the content has several locations.